fjwright/Run-REDUCE-0/docs/UserGuide.md

 other REDUCE invocations are currently discarded.
 With a split or tabbed pane, the active REDUCE panel can be selected by clicking on the desired panel in a split pane or tab on a tabbed pane.
 The non-selected panel in a split pane is greyed out.
-All menu options apply to the currently selected REDUCE panel.
+All controls and the File and REDUCE menus apply to the currently selected REDUCE panel.
+The View menu applies to all REDUCE panels.

 Tabs are initially labelled *Tab 1*, *Tab 2*, etc., and a new tab is labelled *Tab n* if it is the *nth* tab to be added.
+(Removing tabs does not affect the numbering.)
 However, when REDUCE is run in a tab, the tab label changes to the name of the REDUCE version being run, and remains so until a different REDUCE version is run in that tab.

 ### REDUCE Panels